Trips and Itineraries for Kollam

-Top Places To Visit 33 Spots
+Top Places To Visit in Kollam 33 Spots

 This is cluster of buildings in Lucknow which were built by and during the time of Nawab Saadat Ali Khan, the ruler of Lucknow during 1800 AD.
 These were buildings erected to serve as the residences of the British Officials of the East India Company who were posted over here.
 This is also an important site of the freedom fight of India.
 Once there was a dangerous seige and a firing which claimed innumerable number of lives and witnessed the revengeful victory of the British generals.
 Later during a canon fire, this cluster of old buildings got destroyed majorly and still remain that way in spite of being a Heritage Site.